-2. To select and drag, press the left or right click button with either thumb and move the TrackPoint pointing stick.
+2. To select and drag as required by your software, press the left or right click button with either thumb and move the TrackPoint pointing stick.

 By enabling Press-to-Select, you can make the TrackPoint pointing stick function the same as the left or right click button.